Skip to main content

 • Cost of funds

-• Operating costs associated with servicing the loan or loans
+• Operating costs to make the loan

-• Risk premium for default risk and
+• Allocations for credit risk

 Reviewing and adjusting loan pricing